 The move is likely an attempt on Twitter’s part to slim down in troubling times.
 The good thing is that none of Fabric’s useful services – including Crashlytics for reporting crashes, Digits for user authentication, Answers app analytics and Nuance for speech recognition – are going away, as Google will continue to offer them to developers as they are.

 The people behind Fabric will join Google’s Developer Products Group and work alongside the Firebase team.
-During the transition, Digits will continue to be maintained by Twitter.
+During this transition, Digits will continue to be maintained by Twitter.

 With that, Twitter is losing most of the ties it had with the developer community at large, and losing the advantage it once had over Facebook after the social network shuttered Parse.

-But given that it recorded losses of more than $100 million in the the third quarter of 2016 (PDF), it’s clear that the company has bigger problems to tackle.
-Dropping Fabric off its list of services to maintain could reduce overheads as Twitter strives to become self-sustaining – or at the very least, stave off death in 2017.
+But given that it recorded losses of more than $100 million in the third quarter of 2016 (PDF), it’s clear that the company has bigger problems to tackle.
+Dropping Fabric off its list of services to maintain could reduce overheads as Twitter aims to become self-sustaining or at the very least, stave off death in 2017.

 Source: The Next Web News

-Wouldn’t you prefer a life of productivity rather than a life of endless tasks with little accomplishment?
+Wouldn’t you prefer a life of productivity rather than a life of piles of tasks with little accomplishment?
 Of course!
-When you carefully set your goals and keep them at the forefront of your mind, you can work smarter instead of longer.
+When you carefully set your goals and keep them in front of your eyes, you can work smarter instead of longer.
 You will know that a life worth living comes from a life of balance.

 Mark Zuckerberg has posted a new video of his homemade Jarvis AI assistant in action.
-Facebook CEO detailed his progress with this project in a longer text post on Monday, but Tuesday’s video gives a better idea of how it actually works for Zuckerberg, his wife Priscilla Chan and their child, Max.
+Facebook CEO detailed his progress with this project in a longer text post on Monday, but Tuesday’s video gives a better idea of how it actually works for Zuckerberg and his family.

-Here’s the truth: Human beings are naturally negative.
+The truth is; Human beings are naturally negative.
 When you’re driving down the freeway and there’s a wreck, people will sit in a long line complaining about the people up ahead who are rubbernecking to get a look.
 But when those complainers get up there, they’re the ones doing the rubbernecking.
-This is why when you turn on the TV, you see negative news.
-It’s what people want to watch.
+This is why when you turn on the TV, you see that negative news is what people want to watch.

 New data from PayPal further confirms mobile’s contribution to e-commerce retailers’ bottom lines over Thanksgiving and Black Friday.
-According to data from its network, mobile devices accounted for a third of all total payment volume on both of these top shopping days this year – figures that back up earlier reports that mobile accounted for roughly a third of online spending on Black Friday.
+According to data from its network, mobile devices accounted for a third of all total payment volume on both of these highest shopping days this year – figures that back up earlier reports that mobile accounted for roughly a 3rd of online spending on Black Friday.